Entro01/ImageSearch/README.md

 ### Setting Up OpenSearch

 1. Create an OpenSearch domain using the following tutorial, which covers the steps under the free tier: [OpenSearch Domain Creation Tutorial](https://youtu.be/BNOYTbRbaFQ?si=YTLeQZmb96OF8vvn).
-2. Keep in mind the **Index Name**, and replace the index name in the repository scripts with the your index name in the next steps.
+2. Replace the index name in the repository scripts with the your index name in the next steps.

 ### Populating OpenSearch with Data from DynamoDB